top of page

 Apidae

-The family Apidae is a highly variable family of bees that includes some of the largest bees in the state within the genus Bombus (bumble bees), as well as many genera of cleptoparasitic (cuckoo) bees including Brachymelecta, Epeolus, Holcopasites, Neolarra, Nomada, and TriepeolusBees in this family nest in a variety of locations including in or on the ground, in wood, and in plant stems or cavities in other natural substrates.
+The family Apidae is a highly variable family of bees that includes some of the largest bees in the state within the genus Bombus (bumble bees) and Xylocopa (carpenter bees), as well as many genera of cleptoparasitic (cuckoo) bees including Brachymelecta, Epeolus, Holcopasites, Neolarra, Nomada, and TriepeolusBees in this family nest in a variety of locations including in or on the ground, in wood, and in plant stems or cavities in other natural substrates.

 The sociality of the bee genera and species in this family is also highly variable; for example, Bombus and Apis having social nests and the majority of the remaining genera having solitary nests.
 Bombus and Apis females have